 It requires a lot of patience, encouragement and practice to make your baby comfortable with walking.

 - Since the moment your baby can pull up and start to cruise, she is very curious and tries to explore around.
 To keep her safe, you should clear your house, make sure that every sharp corner is covered and furniture is secured to wall or floor.

 - After baby masters cruising, you can use toys to help her walk.
 At this stage, it’s not a big deal for most babies to walk behind a push toy.
 Just make sure that its base is sturdy and not slippery.

 - Even though some toys to help baby walk are not a bad idea, the best way is to help her take few steps in front of you while holding under her arms.
 Occasionally, you can let go one hand, so she can practice balance.

 - Barefoot is good to feel the ground and get balance.
 So it is much easier for baby to learn to walk with barefoot.
 Only when your baby goes out, she needs shoes.
 It is recommended to choose which ones made of an airy and soft material with a flexible sole.

 - As soon as your baby feels comfortable and confident enough, she will take independent steps.
 So it’s important to praise her progress even little.

-In brief, there is a little parent can interfere into baby walking timetable.
+In brief, there is a little parent can interfere with the baby walking timetable.
 She will get it while she’s ready.
 So there is nothing to worry if your baby prefers and spends more time on crawling.
-You should only contact with your pediatrician if your baby experiences some below situations:
+You should only contact your pediatrician if your baby experiences some below situations:

 - Her legs length is not even.

-Some Toys to help baby walk on Amazon chosen by myself
+Some best baby learning to walk toys on Amazon

 - Number of customer reviews